 The last Journal ended with the words, “It’s time to shift gears…”

-This Journal entry is an introduction to the shifting of the gears of body, mind, emotion, and spirit…and so…this writing is a little introduction to some functional considerations of your very own four-on-the-floor carbon based Spirit vehicle.
+This Journal entry is an opinion about the shifting of the 4 gears of body, mind, emotion, and spirit…and so…this writing is a little introduction to some functional considerations of your very own four-on-the-floor carbon based Spirit vehicle.

 Sometimes, while driving along, we experience some kind of glitch in the transmission part of our drive train.
 Then we have to stop in to a mechanic’s shop, or perhaps a more specialized transmission shop, for a transmission check.
 If you don’t watch out, and before you know it, they might drop the tranny off of the drive train for an overhaul.
 At the very least they might just do a transmission fluid check and a road test.